mid2SUPAERO/GEBTAero/README.md

 gebtaero example.dat
 ```

+You can use an IDE to easily launch the scripts and read the source code.
+This program has been developed using geany (www.geany.org).
+Open a pyhton script and press "Maj+F5".
+Modify "python" in "python3" and press "F5" to launch the script.

+## Documentation
+If you have installed the debian package, an application "GEBTAero Doc" is installed on your system.
+It launches an html page with the whole documentation of the sources (Fortran and Python)
+You can also generate the documentation using doxygen and the file "Doxyfile" in the "doc" folder.

 ## Acknowledgement
 This research work was funded by the French Air Force Academy Research Center in collaboration with ISAE-Supaero